memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 #include "nrf_common.dtsi"
 ```

-The [devicetree specification](https://www.devicetree.org/specifications/) introduces a dedicated `/include/` compiler directive to include other sources in a DTS file.
+The [Devicetree specification](https://www.devicetree.org/specifications/) introduces a dedicated `/include/` compiler directive to include other sources in a DTS file.
 E.g., our include for `nrf_common.dtsi` should have the following format:

 ```dts
 /include/ "nrf_common.dtsi"
 ```

 The reason for this discrepancy is that Zephyr uses the `C/C++` preprocessor to resolve includes - and for resolving actual `C` macros that are used within DTS files.
-This happens in the call to the CMake function `zephyr_dt_preprocess` in the mentioned devicetree CMake module.
+This happens in the call to the CMake function `zephyr_dt_preprocess` in the mentioned Devicetree CMake module.

-Let's have a look at the "include" tree of the devicetree source file of the nRF52840 development kit used in my build:
+Let's have a look at the "include" tree of the Devicetree source file of the nRF52840 development kit used in my build:

 ```
 nrf52840dk_nrf52840.dts